Testaustime/testaustime-backend/docs/APISPEC.md

 #### <a name="demote_lb"></a>  [8.
 POST /leaderboards/{name}/demote](#leaderboards)

 Demotes admin to regular member in the leaderboard if authorized user has admin rights.
-Be careful of promoting users, root admin (creator of the leaderboard) can be demoted as a promoted one
+Be careful of promoting users, root admin (creator of the leaderboard) can be demoted by a promoted one.
+Requires secured access token.

 <details>
   <summary>Header params:</summary>